 The Western Pennsylvania frontier was truly wilderness a quarter century after the American Revolution when our Scots-Irish and English forebears settled there.
 According to his obituary, my Great-great grandfather John Dixon Hill was born in what is now Slippery Rock, Butler County, in 1824, to William (1799-1875) and Sarah Barber Hill (1797-1873).
-Little is known about them at this time, except that the descendants of older William Hill family (c.1740) had moved from Adams County to Slippery Rock and founded the community then named Centerville, Butler County.
-The younger William Hills then moved to Leesburg, Mercer County, PA, about 10 miles northwest, when John was “but a boy” (obit).
+Little is known about them at this time, except that the descendants of older William Hill family (c.1740) had moved from Adams County west to Indiana County to Slippery Rock and founded the community then named Centerville, Butler County.
+The younger William Hills then moved to Leesburg, Mercer County, PA, about 10 miles northwest, when John was “but a boy” (see obit).
 They probably farmed near the Neshannock River along the Pittsburgh-Erie road, once an Indian path, now U.S. Rt.
 19. John Dixon Hill enlisted the Army on November 20, 1862, and by age 38 he was off to fight for the Union cause.
 He was promoted to Captain with Company A, the 169th Regiment, PA Volunteers.
-Read the story of their accomplishments in that awful conflict in Samuel P. Bates chronicles.
-See his “Record of the 169th” below.
+Read the story of their accomplishments in that awful conflict in Samuel P. Bates chronicles “Record of the 169th” below.
 Today, our Grandfather John D. Hill’s name is on the Pennsylvania Memorial at Gettysburg.
 He may have been a surgeon’s assistant, and if so, he probably saw the very worst side of the war.
 He was honorably discharged on July 26, 1863, just after the retreat of the Confederates at Gettysburg.
 As an officer was entitled to unclaimed government land in Adams Township, southern Butler County, Pennsylvania.
-Tradition holds that he was able to obtain enough to give each of his four sons a farm.
+Tradition holds that he was able to obtain enough to give each of his four sons a farm, and I have proudly written of that amazing accomplishment.
 His obituary says that he taught school and clerked in stores until he started a business.
-We’re not certain what that was.
+We’re not certain what that was at this time.

 So, Captain John D. Hill, returned from war to Butler County, PA, his second wife, and large family to farm, to teach, and to run a small business before his death in 1915.
 He was 91 years old.
 He and Margaret Sarah are buried in the first row of the Mars Cemetery.
 For more information and photos, see their Vitals.

-The Captain’s first child to his second wife was my Great-grandfather Joseph Marshall Hill (1858-1939) also married twice: in 1880 to Mollie Dunlap and in 1886 to my Great-grandmother Alice Virginia Moon [see stories in “Our Moon Family Tree”].
+As I said earlier, the Captain’s first child to his second wife was my Great-grandfather Joseph Marshall Hill (1858-1939) also married twice: in 1880 to Mollie Dunlap and in 1886 to my Great-grandmother Alice Virginia Moon [see stories in “Our Moon Family Tree”].
 According to his obituary, Great-grandfather Joseph was a farmer and member of the Cross Roads Presbyterian Church.
 He belonged to the McCandless Township Volunteer Fire Department for 50 years.
-Their children included my Grandmother Bessie Reed, the oldest, and her sisters Myra, Hazel, and Mayme and brothers Charles, Carl, and Harry.
+Their children included my Grandmother Bessie Reed, the oldest [see the link below], and her sisters Myra, Hazel, and Mayme and brothers Charles, Carl, and Harry.
+You can read his letters to Sister Bessie during World War I at that link.
 Myra married Thomas Clarence Miller, who worked in the aluminum mill.
 Hazel married Alex Nicely, a plumber.
 She died giving birth to twins, Jane and Jean.
 Mayme married Hugh Russell Crummy, a minister.
 Charles and wife Martha Bonin farmed.
 Carl and wife Debbie were in the real estate business in Delaware.
 Harry also farmed, but married Hulda Fisher, a schoolteacher [see reference in “Faith of our Fathers (and Mothers): Part II”].
 Joseph Marshall Hill and Wife Alice are buried not far from my father, their grandson, in the Allegheny County Memorial Park north of Pittsburgh.
 The land that was once the Hill farms now hosts thousands of new homes and condominiums, providing an ample tax base for the ever expanding Mars School District.